gvsuoer/linalg-applications/README.md

 ## Compilation Instructions

-To edit the files used to compile this book, we recommend [following the instructions](http://math.oscarlevin.com/2021/07/13/new-pretext-tutorial.html) from Oscar Levin, University of Northern Colorado.

-Essentially, you will need a text editor, such as Visual Studio Code, Python, and LaTeX.
-After properly installing the necessary software, you may use the command line to install the PreTeXt-CLI through `pip install pretextbook`.
+To edit the files used to compile this book, we recommend using a good text editor (such as Visual Studio Code).
+You will also need a recent Python installation, and LaTeX.
+After properly installing the necessary software, you may use the command line to install the PreTeXt CLI through `pip install pretext`.

+Note: the CLI has updated and no longer is called `pretextbook`.
+To see if you have this installation, type `pretext --version` into your terminal.
+If it returns a number less than 1.0, you do not have the most recent version.
+If this is the case, uninstall `pretextbook` with `pip uninstall pretextbook` and install the new version with `pip install pretext`.

 Then familarize yourself with PreTeXt with

 ```
 pretext new book